-Associate Professor of Marketing; and Faculty Co-Director, the Wharton Customer Analytics Initiative
+Professor of Marketing; and Faculty Co-Director, the Wharton Customer Analytics Initiative

 Raghu Iyengar’s research interests fall in two domains: pricing and social influence.
 In the area of pricing, his work focuses on the impact of multi-part pricing schemes on consumer response.
 His other current research projects focus on the impact of referral coupons on consumer behavior and how changes in loyalty program requirements may change future customer behavior.

 Walter H. and Leonore C. Annenberg Professor in the Natural Sciences, Co-Director of the Penn Center for Particle Cosmology

 Astronomy and cosmology have entered the era of Big Data science.
 Bhuvnesh Jain’s research focuses on extracting information from massive astronomical surveys, in particular the ongoing Dark Energy Survey.
 This work uses techniques at the interface of astronomy, computer science, and statistics.

 Shane T. Jensen

 Associate Professor of Statistics; Co-Director of Ph.D.
 Program

 Shane T. Jensen’s research interests include applications in bioinformatics, bayesian multi-level modeling, statistical computing and MCMC methods, and statistics in sports.

 Henry Salvatori Professor of Computer and Information Science